-Ten questionnaires were also provided for distribution to the service users and their representatives; No questionnaires were returned.
+Ten questionnaires were also provided for distribution to the service users and their representatives; no responses were returned within the timeframe for inclusion within this report.

 RQIA information leaflets 'How can I raise a concern about an independent health and social care service' were also provided to be displayed appropriately in the setting.